 Revelation 20:12b and books were opened.
 Then another book was opened, which is the book of life.
 And the dead were judged by what was written in the books, according to what they had done.

-It says other books [are] opened and the unbelievers are judged by what was written in these books, according to what they had done.
-This means these books contain the records of these people’s lives.
+The other books contain the records of these people’s lives: “judged by what was written in the books, according to what they had done.”
 Maybe there’s a book for each person.
-The books provide the evidence that these people were not good enough to get to heaven.
+The books provide evidence that these people were not good enough to get to heaven.

 Revelation 20:13 And the sea gave up the dead who were in it, Death and Hades gave up the dead who were in them, and they were judged, each one of them, according to what they had done.

-Hades is where their souls were located.
+Hades is where their souls are located.
 They are brought up from the place of torment and are about to enter an even worse torment.

 Revelation 20:14a Then Death and Hades were thrown into the lake of fire.

-We can see that Hades and the lake of fire are not the same, because Hades is thrown into the lake of fire.
-There is confusion about Hades being hell because the King James translates Hades as hell, but the lake of fire is what we commonly think of as hell.
+Hades and the lake of fire are not the same, because Hades is thrown into the lake of fire.
+There is confusion about Hades being hell because the King James Version translates Hades as hell, but the lake of fire is what we commonly think of as hell.
 I don’t think that Death and Hades are literally thrown into the lake of fire.
 They are temporary and I think this is God’s way of showing them ending.2

 This is called the Second Death because unbelievers die physically and then they die spiritually and eternally when they go to hell.
-But it is almost misleading to call it the second death, because they are very much alive.
-They go on living in the lake of fire.
+But understand even though it is called the second death, they are very much alive.
+They go on living in the lake of fire: